 Mind you disabled toilets are quite often left in a mess with dirty nappies et cetera by irresponsible parents

-10) When I feel mischievous I can shout what I want and no one will say a word
+10) When I feel mischievous I can shout what I want and no one will say a word.
+They just look at me nervously and then quickly look away.

 The above are my opinions on my own disability and the way people interact with m.
 I hope that my 10 Advantages to Being Disabled made you Smile.